 Other Garrus Armor Pieces

 Hello again!
-The previous post showed how I built the carapace armor for my Garrus costume.
+The previous post, Building Carapace Armor for Garrus, started us in on the armor making process.
 This one's mainly going to be a series of pictures showing the foam builds for the other pieces of armor.

 Like the carapace armor, I started by studying and sketching the various parts of Garrus' armor, and coming up with ideas for how to build them.
 For example, the bottom middle drawing there has an idea I ended up using for the back of the shin armor pieces, making one of the leg spurs part of the pattern.